 All of this means more competition.
 Machine learning will help AI assistants shape a consumer’s preferences, so these devices will become even more discerning when choosing products.
 Big companies will have to be more active, keep up with trends and innovate to continue staying ahead of the game instead of just enjoying their market portion or past reputation.
 Marketers will have to target the devices instead of consumers: they need to be tech-savvy to understand and influence AI algorithms in order for the device to purchase it.
 Marketing will also become even more personalized as companies totally focused on targeting the right consumers for their products.

-How can you apply AI to your marketing?
+How can you apply AI to your retail marketing?

 Invest in your content